Juli-Konstanta/Juli-Konstanta/README.md

 - 👋 Hi, I’m @Juli-Konstanta
 - 👀 I’m interested in development,cybersecurity and research
-- 🌱 I’m currently learning React,Bootstrap5,Python, CS
+- 🌱 I’m currently learning React,Bootstrap5,Python
 - 💞️ I’m looking to collaborate on ... still on progress
 - 📫 How to reach me
 - 😄 Pronouns: piuPiu